thor314/uncloak/meta/meta-Uncloak Contributor Guide.md

 See [[meta-Related Pages Edge Types List]] for a working list of all edge-types.

+## On addressing different audiences with different needs
+TODO, document the audience metadata tag

 ## On Using Obsidian
 This will be a short guide on using Obsidian.
 The `.obsidian` directory in the Uncloak repo contains a default setup that you may use.
+If you would like to customize the

 Todo.
-See [thor314/obsidian-setup: A template repo, with instructions for getting started with Obsidian](https://github.com/thor314/obsidian-setup) until I get around to writing it.
+Just kidding on short, see the long version until I get around to it. [thor314/obsidian-setup: A template repo, with instructions for getting started with Obsidian](https://github.com/thor314/obsidian-setup) until I get around to writing it.
 Also todo: [[meta-Obsidian Setup Choices]].